 Alestea III of House Dashro

 Granddaughter of Klito XVII.
 Elected because her first cousin once removed (Wemnana) had appointed no successor.
 Unlike the brief Wemnidi dynasty, she hadn't been groomed to rule.
 Little was accomplished during her reign other than enrichment of the realms of etiquette, custom, and honours; numerous new medals, titles, positions, and accolades were generated, sometimes hastily, to assuage Sur'daran nobles who seemed on the verge of mutiny.
-She also spent much of her family's fortune remodelling Sabta Palace, ultimately greatly diminishing and dishonouring House Dashro.
+She also spent much of her family's fortune remodelling Dashro House, ultimately greatly diminishing and dishonouring House Dashro.

 Klito XVIII of the Geglokids